TY - JOUR

 AU - van Tubergen, Astrid

-N2 - OBJECTIVE: To develop a web-based self-monitoring tool including motivational elements to improve empowerment of patients with rheumatoid arthritis.
-METHODS: Following a design thinking approach, the development included three iterative, co-creative phases involving different stakeholders.
-In the 'empathise and define' phase, two focus groups gave insight into patients' wishes and needs regarding self-monitoring with an application.
-During the 'ideation' phase, two co-creation sessions were organised to establish the content and consider motivational elements.
-For the 'prototyping and testing' phase, usability was assessed through both formative (heuristics evaluation) and summative (System Usability Scale, 0-100, =68 is good to excellent) evaluations.
-RESULTS: The focus groups resulted in a shortlist of what to monitor (physical possibilities, quality of life, pain, fatigue, mental wellbeing, and social participation) and preferences on how to monitor (single item questions, 0-10 scale, frequency not fixed).
-The co-creation sessions revealed preference for empathetic dialogues with an avatar for self-monitoring.
+N2 - OBJECTIVE: To develop a web-based self-monitoring tool including motivational elements to improve empowerment of patients with rheumatoid arthritis (RA).
+METHODS: Following a design-thinking approach, the development included 3 iterative, cocreative phases involving different stakeholders.
+In the empathize and define phase, 2 focus groups gave insight into patients' wishes and needs regarding self-monitoring with an application.
+During the ideation phase, 2 cocreation sessions were organized to establish the content of the application and consider motivational elements.
+For the prototyping and testing phase, usability was assessed through both formative (heuristics evaluation) and summative (system usability scale [SUS] 0-100; ≥ 68 was considered good to excellent) evaluations.
+RESULTS: The focus group meetings resulted in a shortlist of what to monitor (physical function, quality of life, pain, fatigue, mental well-being, and social participation) and preferences on how to monitor (single-item questions, 0-10 scale, use as needed).
+The cocreation sessions revealed preference for empathetic dialogues with an avatar for self-monitoring.
 Setting goals, adding notes, sharing results, and receiving tips could further increase motivation for use.
-Initial experiences regarding heuristics of the tool were generally positive and confirmed by a System Usability Scale score of 84.4 (SD 11.6).
+Initial experiences regarding heuristics of the tool were generally positive and confirmed by a mean SUS score of 84.4 (SD 11.6).
 Points for improvement included simplifying login procedures, adding notifications, and adjusting the avatar's tone of voice.
-CONCLUSION: A web-based self-monitoring application (MyRA) was developed, with an avatar asking patients in dialogues to score six domains, showing graphical displays, a diary functionality, and practical tips.
+CONCLUSION: A web-based self-monitoring application (MyRA) was developed, with an avatar that asks patients through dialogues to score 6 domains, with graphical displays, diary functionality, and practical tips.
 Further studies are needed to confirm its usability and effectiveness in empowering patients.

-AB - OBJECTIVE: To develop a web-based self-monitoring tool including motivational elements to improve empowerment of patients with rheumatoid arthritis.
-METHODS: Following a design thinking approach, the development included three iterative, co-creative phases involving different stakeholders.
-In the 'empathise and define' phase, two focus groups gave insight into patients' wishes and needs regarding self-monitoring with an application.
-During the 'ideation' phase, two co-creation sessions were organised to establish the content and consider motivational elements.
-For the 'prototyping and testing' phase, usability was assessed through both formative (heuristics evaluation) and summative (System Usability Scale, 0-100, =68 is good to excellent) evaluations.
-RESULTS: The focus groups resulted in a shortlist of what to monitor (physical possibilities, quality of life, pain, fatigue, mental wellbeing, and social participation) and preferences on how to monitor (single item questions, 0-10 scale, frequency not fixed).
-The co-creation sessions revealed preference for empathetic dialogues with an avatar for self-monitoring.
+AB - OBJECTIVE: To develop a web-based self-monitoring tool including motivational elements to improve empowerment of patients with rheumatoid arthritis (RA).
+METHODS: Following a design-thinking approach, the development included 3 iterative, cocreative phases involving different stakeholders.
+In the empathize and define phase, 2 focus groups gave insight into patients' wishes and needs regarding self-monitoring with an application.
+During the ideation phase, 2 cocreation sessions were organized to establish the content of the application and consider motivational elements.
+For the prototyping and testing phase, usability was assessed through both formative (heuristics evaluation) and summative (system usability scale [SUS] 0-100; ≥ 68 was considered good to excellent) evaluations.
+RESULTS: The focus group meetings resulted in a shortlist of what to monitor (physical function, quality of life, pain, fatigue, mental well-being, and social participation) and preferences on how to monitor (single-item questions, 0-10 scale, use as needed).
+The cocreation sessions revealed preference for empathetic dialogues with an avatar for self-monitoring.
 Setting goals, adding notes, sharing results, and receiving tips could further increase motivation for use.
-Initial experiences regarding heuristics of the tool were generally positive and confirmed by a System Usability Scale score of 84.4 (SD 11.6).
+Initial experiences regarding heuristics of the tool were generally positive and confirmed by a mean SUS score of 84.4 (SD 11.6).
 Points for improvement included simplifying login procedures, adding notifications, and adjusting the avatar's tone of voice.
-CONCLUSION: A web-based self-monitoring application (MyRA) was developed, with an avatar asking patients in dialogues to score six domains, showing graphical displays, a diary functionality, and practical tips.
+CONCLUSION: A web-based self-monitoring application (MyRA) was developed, with an avatar that asks patients through dialogues to score 6 domains, with graphical displays, diary functionality, and practical tips.
 Further studies are needed to confirm its usability and effectiveness in empowering patients.

 U2 - 10.3899/jrheum.2024-1071